archetype-themes/reference-components/README.md

 We view components as composable elements, similar to building blocks in a LEGO set.
 Just like LEGO pieces, these elements can be replaced and swapped out with others.

 One idea is to empower developers with a more flexible approach by making parts of components swappable, using the concept of "slots" in Liquid.
-If a component is designed to accept a ["slot" parameter](#slots-in-components), you can use the Liquid `capture` tag to grab Liquid code—or any value—and pass it as variable content to the component’s "slot" parameter.
+If a component is designed to accept a ["slot" parameter](#slots-in-components), you can use the Liquid `capture` tag to grab Liquid code—or any value—and pass it as variable content to the component's "slot" parameter.

 Also, because components are essentially modular snippets, they can dynamically render other components using the Liquid `render` tag.